Malak-Mansour/ReproducingFoundationalResult/README.md

 cat sender-ss.txt | grep "reno"
 ```

-###### 6. TCP timestamps option
+### 6. TCP timestamps option
-Look at the mss value, notice how it is 1448 when you set it to 1460.
+Look at the mss value from the ss-output, notice how it is 1448 but you set it to 1460.
 This is because 12 bytes are consumed by the TCP timestamps option.
 So to disable it we can do the following.

 Romeo: [4]